MicrosoftDocs/fabric-docs/docs/data-engineering/author-notebook-with-vs-code.md

 ## Open notebook

-To open the notebook, you can click the “Open Notebook Folder” button at the toolbar.
+To open the notebook, you can select the “Open Notebook Folder” button at the toolbar.

 :::image type="content" source="media\vscode\open-notebook.png" alt-text="Screenshot showing open notebook button.":::

 ## Delete notebook

 You can delete the notebook artifact by clicking the “Delete Notebook” button at the toolbar of the target notebook.
 You can choose to delete only the local copy or both the local copy and the remote workspace copy.

 :::image type="content" source="media\vscode\delete-notebook.png" alt-text="Screenshot showing delete notebook button.":::